I, the Breather

-I, the Breather is an American metalcore band from Baltimore, Maryland.
+I, the Breather was an American metalcore band from Baltimore, Maryland.
 Formed by Shawn Spann, Justin Huffman and Morgan Wright in late 2009, the group was signed to Sumerian Records and had released three albums through the label before announcing their disbanding in 2015.

-In 2020, the band reformed as Breather.
+In 2020, the band briefly reformed with new members and put out two new songs before retiring again.

 History

 The band was formed by lead vocalist Shawn Spann during 2007 as a side project.
 After spending a couple years sifting through bands/members to find the right members for I the Breather, Shawn Spann was introduced to Justin Huffman and Morgan Wright by mutual friends.
 Huffman and Wright had been previously writing music and merged ideas to write the band's self-titled debut studio EP which ended up getting them a record deal with a major label and management.
 As the band's initial line-up began to settle in, work on their first album began.
 On June 3, 2010, the band signed onto Sumerian Records.
 On April 15, 2010, it was announced that I, The Breather would be playing on the "Scream the Prayer Tour" with supporting acts For Today, Blessed by a Broken Heart, A Plea for Purging, The Color Morale, The Crimson Armada, The Great Commission, In the Midst of Lions, and Hundredth.

 On December 7, 2010, I, the Breather released their first studio album, entitled These Are My Sins on the Sumerian Records label.
 Following the release of the album, the band premiered their first music video with the song "Forgiven" later that day.

 After extensive summer touring to support These Are My Sins, it was announced on September 16, 2011 that the band had entered the studio and was working on their second studio album with Sumerian Records.
-"So here it is, Its official!
+"So here it, Its official!
 Were recording our 2nd album in November!
 We will be announcing our producer this coming week.
 Who would like to see what all of our lives are like at home?!
 I was thinking it would be an awesome addition to studio footage!"
 Throughout early 2012, the band toured with fellow acts, August Burns Red, Silverstein, Texas in July, and Letlive.
 On February 28, 2012, I, the Breather released its second studio album, entitled Truth and Purpose through Sumerian Records.